taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 It is now full and proper sunrise, the sun streaming horizontally between the scattered but significantly more dense trees.
 These trees are [pioneer species](http://blog.perunature.com/the-great-succession-epic-building-an-amazon-rainforest), fast-growing, sun-loving trees that can [replace the rainforest canopy](http://www.rainforestconservation.org/rainforest-primer/rainforest-primer-table-of-contents/f-forest-maintenance-and-succession/) and allow "climax species" to re-establish themselves in deforested regions.

 The outside temperature now reads 44.6 deg celsius, while the inside temperature has only gone up to 26.3 deg celsius.
+Methane levels now match CO2 and NO2 levels, which are now just above fatally toxic levels.

 Iri stares open mouthed at the jungle around them, as Asoka marvels at their outfit's range of protective abilities.